ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/indexes-overview.markdown

 * RavenDB uses **Indexes** to satisfy queries.

-* Indexes allow for fast query results as the entire dataset is not re-scanned each time like traditional queries do.
+* Indexes allow for fast query results as the entire dataset is not re-scanned each time like traditional queries.
   Also, indexes can perform various calculations, conversions, filtration and other processes behind the scenes so that queries do not have to.
+  Indexes keep the processed data in a separate storage so that the raw data isn't affected.

 * Indexes are at the heart of RavenDB's efficiency and should be understood before indexes and queries are defined in production.
   Although they remove a lot of the burden from the queries, indexes utilize machine resources behind the scenes.
   This should be considered when defining indexes and queries.

 * Indexes can be created: